California lawsuit against Chinese tech giant raises a thorny question: Can the plaintiffs remain anonymous?

 Inside China, the authorities require Tencent to heavily censor the app, which is known domestically as Weixin.
 Chinese authorities have also used the app to monitor political dissidents and other critics, some of whom have been detained by police or sentenced to prison for their communications.

 In their lawsuit in California, the six anonymous plaintiffs allege that the censorship and surveillance have spilled into the United States via the app.
 A seventh plaintiff in the lawsuit is named: the nonprofit group Citizen Power Initiatives for China (CPIFC), based in D.C. and founded by the dissident Yang Jianli.
-The lawsuit says they are suing in California because Tencent’s U.S. subsidiary has its principal place of business in Palo Alto.
+The lawsuit says the plaintiffs are suing in California because Tencent’s U.S. subsidiary has its principal place of business in Palo Alto.

 Among other things, the lawsuit alleges that Tencent has turned over California WeChat users’ data and communications to Chinese authorities, suspended and blocked their accounts after they have posted material critical of China, and profited by using their data and communications to improve the company’s censorship and surveillance algorithms.